carolosf/prescient-cluster-auto-scaler/README.md

 # prescient-cluster-auto-scaler project

-This project scales kubernetes clusters automatically based on time of day and a pre-configured predicted demand.
+This project scales kubernetes clusters automatically so that you always have at least x times the resources you need available.
+This is useful for developer preview environments.
+This project doesn't scale down nodes only grows the number of nodes in the auto scaling group.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.